Sports News | Australia's Champion Pedigree Faces South Africa's Gritty Ambition in Cricket's WTC Final | LatestLY

 It may not matter.
 Australia has four of its top 10 all-time leading wicket-takers in Nathan Lyon (553, third), Mitchell Starc (382, fourth), captain Pat Cummins (294, eighth), and Hazlewood (279, 10th).

-Steve Smith is locked in at No. 4 in the batting order.
-He turned 36 last week and hasn't played in the top flight since March, just like Konstas, opener Usman Khawaja, Lyon, Boland, and wicketkeeper Alex Carey.
+Star batter Steve Smith turned 36 last week and hasn't played in the top flight since March, just like Konstas, opener Usman Khawaja, Lyon, Boland, and wicketkeeper Alex Carey.
 But they're entrusted with the knowhow to switch on when it counts.

 Smith has four hundreds in his last five tests, and passed 10,000 career runs, almost as many as the South Africans.
 At Lord's he averages 58.